Olivierah/DesignPatterns/3-Template_Method/README.md

 # Project description:

 Speaking a little about Design Patterns.
-The example project used here is about CHAIN OF RESPONSIBILITY.
+The example project used here is about TEMPLATE METHOD.
 Template Method is a pattern that assists in defining an algorithm with parts of it defined by abstract methods (using Heritage).

 ## Implementation: